This article was updated on June 29, 2018.

 Working toward pay equality isn't just a nice thing for your enterprise to do, it can actually improve your bottom line.
 When you have unfair pay in the workplace, it can hurt morale and cooperation between your employees, but it could also set your organization up for a possible lawsuit for gender or racial discrimination.
 Pay equality could also serve to improve employee retention.
 If any talented employee feels underpaid, they could be more likely to leave.

 Depending on the facts and circumstances causing the pay discrepancy, your organization could also be violating the federal Equal Pay Act or corresponding state laws.
 Governments around the world are considering legislative changes to address this issue.
-California and Massachusetts both recently passed pay equity legislation, while the Guardian reports that Germany is considering its own laws for equal wages.
+California and Massachusetts have both passed pay equity legislation, while the Financial Times reports that Germany recently enacted laws aimed toward promoting equal wages.
 As laws trend in this direction, it would be a good time for your organization to get ahead of the issue.

 1. Review Compensation Trends

 One reason pay inequity occurs in organizations might be because they don't keep track of salary trends for gender and race.
 As a financial leader, you can work with your HR leaders to use HCM data to figure out where you are as an organization with pay equity and then use that data to adjust disparities.
 You and your HR department should track how compensation matches up to different groups of employees.
 Are all employees with the same years of experience and results getting paid the same, or are there differences based on gender and race?